sushilduseja/trading-router-demo/README.md

 # Low Latency Trading Router Demo

-This project demonstrates the impact of zeroGC techniques on a realistic FIX trading system built with Java 21 and LMAX Disruptor.
+This project demonstrates the impact of zeroGC techniques on a realistic trading system built with Java 21.

 ## Key Features

-- **Real-world use case**: FIX protocol order router using industry-standard QuickFIX/J
+- **Real-world use case**: Simulates a trading order processing system
-- **High throughput**: LMAX Disruptor pattern for maximum performance
 - **Zero GC mode**: Object reuse, pooling and ZGC optimization
 - **Benchmark**: Side-by-side comparison of standard vs. zero GC approaches
-- **Detailed metrics**: Latency histograms with nanosecond precision
+- **Simple implementation**: No external dependencies required

 ## About the "ZeroGC" Mode